 Adopt a snow leopard and receive

-- A cuddly toy of your adopted animal.
+- A cuddly toy of your snow leopard.

 - A factbook all about the snow leopard along with bookmarks and stickers too.

 - A certificate and photo of your animal to frame your commitment to the WWF (printed on recycled paper).